Can I Shock Pool After Adding Baking Soda? Complete Guide

 After shocking, run your filtration system continuously for 24-48 hours.
 Test free chlorine levels every 6-8 hours initially, then daily once levels stabilize.
 The combined effect of proper alkalinity (from baking soda) and adequate chlorine levels will clear most water quality issues.

-Monitor pH closely in the days following treatment, as chlorine consumption can cause pH to rise.
+Monitor pH in the days following treatment.
+Liquid chlorine nudges pH up briefly when added, but it settles back as the chlorine is consumed, so over time liquid chlorine is roughly pH-neutral.
 You may need minor pH adjustments with muriatic acid to maintain the 7.2-7.6 range.

 Common Mistakes to Avoid